Engines#

 - language_preference: PaddleOCRLanguageCode value.

-- recognize_upside_down: Enable angle classifier (default: False).
+- recognize_upside_down: Enable textline orientation classifier

 Raises:

-ImportError: If paddleocr is not installed.
+ImportError: If paddleocr or paddlepaddle is not installed.

 ValueError: If configuration values are invalid.